12 August 2019

 Community legal centres (CLCs) are independent, non-profit, community-based organisations that provide free and accessible legal and related services to everyday people, including people experiencing discrimination and disadvantage.
 See http://www.naclc.org.au/about_clcs.php.

-Community Legal Education (CLE) is defined as information about the law provided to the general community, community services, community groups, organisations, schools or other agencies.
+Community Legal Education (CLE) can be broadly described as information about the law provided to the general community, community services, community groups, organisations, schools or other agencies.
 The purpose of CLE is to inform and build individual and community resilience by enhancing awareness and understanding about the law, and how to identify, prevent and deal with problems awareness of the help available from legal and support services.
-See the Service Types CLE Activity and CLE Resources within Community Legal Education.
+In the Data Consistency Guide, CLE is not of itself a Service Type, rather, the Service Types are CLE Activity and CLE Resources: see Community Legal Education.

-Community Projects, also called Services to the Community, groups together Service Types where Centres work with communities or with groups of people, where that work is not one-on-one service to an individual.
+Community Projects, also called Services to the Community, is a grouping within the Data Consistency Guide that pulls together all Service Types by a Centre other than one-on-one services provided to to an individual.
 See Groupings and Community Projects.

 Court/Tribunal Representation Service is a Service Type defined as where a Centre provides ongoing representation for a matter that has commenced in a court, tribunal or inquiry, where the Centre provides legal representation to the Service user and takes carriage of the matter in an ongoing, representative capacity.
 See Court/Tribunal Representation Service.